How to Earn or Upgrade Your Florida Appraiser License

 Step 2: Connect with a Supervisory Appraiser

-To apply as a Registered Trainee Appraiser you’ll need to complete the initial application, undergo fingerprinting and a background check, and provide proof of completing the required courses.
+Apply to become a Registered Trainee Appraiser with the Florida Appraisal Board.
+You’ll need to complete the initial application, undergo fingerprinting and a background check, and provide proof of completing the required Florida appraisal courses.
 You’ll also need to pay any licensing and application fees.

 Online Info